 Part 4B: Prepare All Text Content in JavaScript Files for Translation

-If you have any text content in your JavaScript code, you can prepare it for translation now.
+If you have any text content in your JavaScript code, prepare it for translation now.
 The process is similar to what you did for your Ruby code.
 You need to add the keys and their corresponding text to your source language file in the config/locales directory.
 For example, for English stored in config/locales/en.yml, you might add:

 You can now download your source language file (en.yml).
 It contains all the keys and text strings for translation into other languages.